-Based on promising pre-clinical data with XEN1101 and published clinical data generated using ezogabine, we are evaluating the clinical efficacy, safety and tolerability of 10 mg or 20 mg of XEN1101 administered as monotherapy in patients with MDD in a Phase 2 clinical trial called X-NOVA.
-Designed as a randomized, double-blind, placebo-controlled, multicenter clinical study, the primary objective is to assess the efficacy of XEN1101 compared to placebo on improvement of depressive symptoms in subjects diagnosed with moderate to severe MDD, using the Montgomery-Åsberg Depression Rating Scale, or MADRS, score change through week six.
-Patient enrollment has been completed in the X-NOVA study, with topline results anticipated in late November to mid-December of this year.
+Based on promising pre-clinical data with XEN1101 and published In November 2023, we reported topline results from the Phase 2 proof-of-concept X-NOVA clinical data generated using ezogabine, we are evaluating trial, which evaluated the clinical efficacy, safety, and tolerability of 10 mg or and 20 mg of XEN1101 administered as monotherapy in 168 patients with MDD in a Phase 2 clinical trial called X-NOVA.
+Designed as a randomized, double-blind, placebo-controlled, multicenter clinical study, the primary objective is to assess the efficacy of XEN1101 compared to placebo on improvement of depressive symptoms in subjects diagnosed with moderate to severe MDD, using MDD.
+We anticipate presenting the Montgomery-Åsberg Depression Rating Scale, or MADRS, score change through week six.
+Patient enrollment has been completed X-NOVA topline data at the annual meeting of the American Society of Clinical Psychopharmacology taking place May 28-31, 2024 in Miami, FL.